-$$a_3=\sumrac{(x_i-\overline{x})^{\,3}}{ns^3}$$
+$$a_3=\sumrac{(x_i-\overline{x})^3}{n\,s^3}$$

-where s is the sample standard deviation of the data, x_i , and \overline{x} is the arithmetic mean and n is the sample size.
+where s is the sample standard deviation of the data, $x_i$ , and $\overline{x}$ is the arithmetic mean and n is the sample size.

 Formally the arithmetic mean is known as the first moment of the distribution.
 The second moment we will see is the variance, and skewness is the third moment.
 The variance measures the squared differences of the data from the mean, and skewness measures the cubed differences of the data from the mean.
 While a variance can never be a negative number, the measure of skewness can and this is how we determine if the data are skewed right of left.
 The skewness for a normal distribution is zero, and any symmetric data should have skewness near zero.
-Negative values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed right.
-By skewed left, we mean that the left tail is long relative to the right tail.
+Negative values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed right tail.
 Similarly, skewed right means that the right tail is long relative to the left tail.
 The skewness characterizes the degree of asymmetry of a distribution around its mean.
-While the mean and standard deviation are dimensional quantities (this is why we will take the square root of the variance) that is, have the same units as the measured quantities x_i , the skewness is conventionally defined in such a way as to make it nondimensional.
+While the mean and standard deviation are dimensional quantities (this is why we will take the square root of the variance) that is, have the same units as the measured quantities $x_i$ , the skewness is conventionally defined in such a way as to make it nondimensional.
 It is a pure number that characterizes only the shape of the distribution.
-A positive value of skewness signifies a distribution with an asymmetric tail extending out towards more positive x and a negative value signifies a distribution.
+A positive value of skewness signifies a distribution with an asymmetric tail extending out towards more positive x and a negative value signifies a distribution whose tail extends out towards more negative x.
+A zero measure of skewness will indicate a symmetrical distribution.